 From 2008 through 2013, Dr. Miller was the Associate Director of Bands and Director of Athletic Bands at the University of South Alabama, in Mobile.
 While at South Alabama, Dr. Miller founded to 230-member Jaguar Marching Band, overseeing all recruiting, teaching, and writing for the band.
 In addition, he directed the basketball pep bands.
 His teaching duties included Marching Band Techniques, Brass Methods, Trombone Quartet, Symphony Band (the second concert ensemble, auditioned and approximately 65% music majors), and undergraduate conducting.
 He also guest conducted the Wind Ensemble, the school’s top instrumental concert ensemble.

-Dr. Miller has served as the Musical Arranger, Drill Writer, and Assistant Director of the Macy’s Great American Marching Band in New York City since 2006.
+Dr. Miller served as the Musical Arranger, Drill Writer, and Assistant Director of the Macy’s Great American Marching Band in New York City from 2006 through 2018.
 He was the director of the All-Star Band at the 100th annual Cherry Blossom Parade in Washington, D.C.
-He has appeared as a guest conductor and clinician and multiple concert honor bands throughout the United States.
+He has appeared as a guest conductor and clinician to multiple concert honor bands throughout the United States.
 His marching band arrangements have been performed at competitions, including in Bands of America regionals, by high schools and colleges across the country.
 His arrangements have been performed at regular season and bowl games by the marching bands at Auburn University, The University of Hawaii, The University of Illinois, The University of Iowa, The University of Kentucky, The University of Louisville, The Ohio State University, and Youngstown State University.
 He has served as an adjudicator at marching and concert band assessment in Alabama, Georgia, Illinois, Kentucky, Minnesota, Mississippi, and New York.